Find your perfect home

-If after processing of the reference it highlights any potential risk to the landlord, you may be asked to provide a suitable guarantor, who will also then need to be referenced, for which there will be a further nominal administration charge.
+If after processing of the reference it highlights any potential risk to the landlord, you may be asked to provide a suitable guarantor, who will also then need to be referenced.
 A guarantor will be contractually liable, both financially and legally, should you fail to pay the rent during your tenancy or in the event of damage to the property or breach of any of the tenancy terms.

-If you are unsure of what payments and charges you will have to make before committing to take the property, please make contact a member of our lettings team who will be pleased to clarify this for you.
+If you are unsure of what payments and charges you will have to make before committing to take the property tenancy, please make contact a member of our lettings team who will be pleased to clarify this for you.

-As from 6th April 2007, all new Tenancy Agreements and the renewal of existing Tenancy Agreements relating to Assured Shorthold Tenancies must safeguard the deposit in a Deposit Protection Scheme.
+Deposits must be safeguarded in a Deposit Protection Scheme.
 We are members of the Tenants Deposit Scheme (TDS), which imposes strict requirements on us in holding your deposit, together with any landlord where they hold the deposit for a ‘let only’ or ‘tenant find’ property.
 We will confirm with you who will hold your deposit and you will be provided with an advisory leaflet as to ‘What is the Tenancy Deposit Scheme’.